rumarlon/gemini-grok-duo-mesop/README.md

 ## What to do next?

 Go ahead and change the system prompt and see what you can do with Grok.
-The prompt for Grok is in the [main.py](https://github.com/rumarlon/gemini-grok-duo-mesop/blob/master/claude.py).
+The prompt for Grok is in [claude.py](https://github.com/rumarlon/gemini-grok-duo-mesop/blob/master/claude.py).
 You should not have to restart to see the changes as mesop automatically reloads.
 Sky is the limit!

 From:
 ```